damianham/jooxe/README.md

 If you now open a browser web page at http://hello.example.com you will see the output from the hello app.

 The example apps use various concepts and could be helpful to illustrate how MEAN and express apps work.
-One important point to note is that
-Mongoose models must be unique across all apps.
-So for example if you have an Article model in apps/angular and you want articles in another app then the model must be called something else, e.g. AutoArticle (for the auto app).
-Another point to note is that if your web apps use any node modules then you need to add them to the main node_modules folder at the root and not in your web application.
+One important point to note is that if your web apps use any node modules then you need to add them to the main node_modules folder at the root and not in your web application.

 #### Server side examples
  - hello - a simple app that displays Hello World